·

 What makes a clothing fabric ‘sustainable’?

-11 Eco-Friendly Materials In Fashion:
+Eco-Friendly Clothing Materials

-1. Organic Cotton
+1. Organic cotton

-Sustainability Features: Organic cotton is grown without the use of synthetic pesticides, fertilizers, or GMOs.
+Sustainability features: Organic cotton is grown without the use of synthetic pesticides, fertilizers, or GMOs.
 It promotes soil health, reduces water usage, and minimizes environmental pollution compared to conventional cotton farming practices.

 Benefits: Organic cotton is soft, breathable, and hypoallergenic, making it ideal for sensitive skin.
 It supports biodiversity and promotes healthier ecosystems by avoiding harmful chemicals and promoting natural farming methods.